gtsantus/challenge6Project/documentation/proposal.md

 # RESTful Routing
 Back End stuff, how are the Routes going to work?
 Services:
+User:
 Authenticate User -> Returns Token + _id + role
 signUp -> Returns Token + _id + role
+updatePassword -> Updates a currently logged in user
+Cards:
-updatePassword -> Updates a currently logged in user getAllCards -> Returns an Array of all Cards (which are their own object) getCardById -> Returns a specific card getAllDecks -> Returns all of a user's decks addDeck -> Creates a new deck updateDeck -> Updates a specific deck addCard -> Adds a specific card updateCard -> Updates a specific card
+getAllCards -> Returns an Array of all Cards (which are their own object) getCardById -> Returns a specific card addCard -> Adds a specific card updateCard -> Updates a specific card
+Decks:
+getAllDecks -> Returns all of a user's decks addDeck -> Creates a new deck updateDeck -> Updates a specific deck

 # Technologies
 Testing Tools.
 Shouldn't need any external APIs since this is all our own stuff.